Demand falls at German bond sale after court backs ESM

 Five-year German bond yields were 5 basis points higher at 0.53 percent, little changed from before the sale.
 German Bund futures were 87 ticks lower on the day at 139.51.

-Underlining the weaker demand at Wednesday's sale, the amount retained by German authorities to be sold later was 20.1 percent versus a 2012 average of 18.2 percent.
+Underlining the weaker demand at Wednesday's sale, the amount retained by German authorities to be sold later was 20.1 percent versus a 2012 average of 18.

 The difference between the average accepted bid and the lowest bid - the so-called "tail", which is measure of bidding quality - was 0.04 cents -- the highest this year and compared with an average of 0.005 cents.